The Bankrate promise

 It can be important to bank with an institution that has experience working with nonprofits and can address the needs specific to them.
 For example, banks well-suited for nonprofits can help the organization apply for tax-exempt loans and other funding.
 The bank may also provide a line of credit for the nonprofit to help protect against overdrafts and make purchases when extra cash is needed.

-A 2018 study by fintech company Nav found that 70 percent of small businesses that didn’t have a business bank account were turned down for loans.
 While nonprofits are different from small businesses, they still require access to capital that in some cases may depend on whether or not the organization has a professional bank account to make its transactions.

 Lastly, a nonprofit bank account is a way to stay organized.
 It allows you to better organize finances by keeping personal transactions separate from the nonprofit’s transactions.
 You’ll be able to easily track expenses and donations without mixing up the transactions with personal ones.
 This is important when it comes to maintaining the nonprofit’s tax-exempt status and reporting deposits to the IRS.
 Plus, you can always get an accurate view of the nonprofit’s financial status by checking up on its account regularly.